sage-code/eve/manual/overview.md

   alter a := a + 1 /* *(a - 1) */ -1;
 return;

-module. // end of module
+end package. // end of package
 *************************************
 **  Boxed comment for old printer  **
 *************************************